 Step 2: Fill out and submit the Future Planning Intake Form.
 This form is used to help our team get a better understanding of your assets and wishes in respect to your estate.
 Remember that while you are completing the Future Planning Intake Form, you may refer to our Frequently Asked Questions page if you have any concerns.
 If you download the Intake Form, you can submit it here.
 If you complete the Intake Form Online, then it is automatically submitted upon completion!
 Our team will then review your intake form and reach out to set up a one-on-one meeting.

-Step 3) Attend one of our Wills 101 Webinars.
+Step 3 (Optional): Attend one of our Wills 101 Webinars.
 During the Webinar, you will be able to interact virtually with our team and ask questions about the intake form or otherwise.

-Step 4) Use your individual link to schedule a one-on-one meeting with our team.
+Step 4: Schedule a one-on-one meeting with our team.
 During this meeting we will review and sign a limited scope retainer agreement.
 This agreement simply means that our legal assistance is limited to helping prepare and execute your will, speak in depth about your wishes, and answer any questions you may have.
 At the end we will provide you with next steps.

-Step 7) After execution, while you may choose to keep the will yourself, we strongly encourage you to file it in the Erie County Surrogate’s Court for safekeeping (for free).
-If needed, someone from our team would be happy to accompany you to file your will after execution, or we can file the will in the Surrogate’s Court for you.
+Step 7: After execution, if you are in Erie County, we strongly encourage you to file it in the Erie County Surrogate’s Court for safekeeping (for free).
+If needed, someone from our team would be happy to file your will after execution, though filing is completely optional and you may keep your Will at home instead.
+We recommend a fireproof lockbox.
 Our office does not keep original wills on file.